Savannah vs Bengal Cat: Size, Traits, Price & Legality

 Temperament and Personality Traits

 Savannah cats and Bengals may share wild looks, but their temperaments are worlds apart.
-Savannahs are independent, deeply bond with one person, and can act like furry watchdogs—following you room to room but staying reserved with strangers.
+Savannahs are independent, deeply bonded with one person, and can act like furry watchdogs—following you room to room but staying reserved with strangers.

 Bengals, on the other hand, are social butterflies—talkative, playful, and often in your business (especially at breakfast).
 While both are brilliant and high-energy, Bengals thrive on interaction, while Savannahs need space and mental puzzles.